CLICK TO DOWNLOAD COOKBOOK NUTRITION AND EYE HEALTH

 Free and open to the public, this community-centric event is modeled after the UW-Madison School of Medicine and Public Health’s “Mini-Med School” programs.
 Our fall 2017 Saving Sight Session will feature the leading research from Julie Mares, PhD, Professor in the Department of Ophthalmology and Visual Sciences at the University of Wisconsin.
 Please join us for this exciting discussion and light dinner.

-Dr. Mares will be presenting, “What are plant pigments doing in our eyes?
+“What are plant pigments doing in our eyes?
 What can they tell us?”

 About Dr. Mares’s Research